-After My Brilliant Career was published in 1901, Franklin tried her hand as a nurse, and then as a housemaid.
+Franklin – whose career never lacked range – next tried her hand as a nurse, and then as a housemaid.
 Under the pseudonyms 'An Old Bachelor' and 'Vernacular', she wrote as a freelance journalist for The Daily Telegraph and The Sydney Morning Herald.

 Henrietta Drake-Brockman (1901-1968), Miles Franklin.
 Image courtesy of the National Library of Australia: nla.pic-an24432289.

-The creation of the award
+Creating the award

 In 1948, around six years before her death, Miles Franklin established a bequest in her will, which has become known as the Miles Franklin Literary Award.
 The income generated from the bequest is used to finance prizes to Australian authors for the advancement, improvement and betterment of Australian Literature.

 Miles Franklin was never wealthy and at times it was difficult for her to make ends meet.
 The legacy she secretly created must have required her to scrimp and save over many years.
 It is a generous gift and she wanted it to ease the financial burden of other writers.

 Alec T. Bolton (1926-1996), Portrait of Patrick White, Centennial Park, 1983.
 Image courtesy of the National Library of Australia: nla.pic-an14600815-1.

 The prize was first won by future Nobel Prize winner Patrick White in 1957 for his novel Voss.
 White's prize back then was £500.
 Since then the award has achieved prominence around the world.